Discoid Eczema or Nummular Eczema Treatment

-Treating discoid eczema (nummular eczema) is now even easier with Eczema-Ltd III.
+Eczema-Ltd III is an excellent treatment for discoid eczema (nummular eczema).
 Eczema-Ltd III will improve the appearance of discoid eczema, by reducing the size, irritation and get rid of the discoid eczema.

 Eczema-Ltd III is a great product by itself, but we highly recommend using an oil to help heal and protect the skin.
 There are a couple of products on the market that will do just that.
 Jojoba oil is non-allergenic and will not clog the pores, jojoba also mimics the skin natural producing oil.
 Jojoba can be bought at GNC, Health food store and online aswell, then there is safflower oil which is relatively close to Jojoba, but is less expensive.

 The cause of discoid eczema is not known, but it usually occurs in cold weather and is most common in people who have dry skin.
 Typical aggravating factors in discoid eczema include: